AdguardTeam/AdGuardHome/HACKING.md

     pkg: fix the network error logging issue
     ```

-    Where `pkg` is the package where most changes took place.
-If there are
+    Where `pkg` is the directory or Go package (without the `internal/` part)
+    where most changes took place.
+If there are several such packages, or the
-    several such packages, or the change is top-level only, write `all`.
+    change is top-level only, write `all`.

  *  Keep your commit messages, including headers, to eighty (**80**) columns.